alecdotninja/paranoid/README.md

 ## License

-This library is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+Most of this code is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT);
+however it includes components which are available under other licences (lwip, libcap, libcgroup, and libseccomp).